"Sissyneck" can be found on Beck's 1997 album, Odelay

-"Sissyneck" is a good example of Beck's ability to effortlessly mix styles - in this case, country and funk.
-Mike Simpson, one of the Dust Brothers, recalled the song was heavily influenced by a group that did the same thing and who not-so-cleverly called themselves Country Funk.
-Simpson described Country Funk had "that funk element with a really good backbeat, and then country guitars, and country melodies."
-Obviously, "Sissyneck" has the same description.
-Beck even adds some country "jokes" like whistling and some mad harmonica playing, and matches the music with some of his most amusing lyrics yet.
+The song is an excellent example of Beck's ability to effortlessly mix styles.
+Maybe 'mix' is not the right word, as they don't really blend in anyway; they just flow next to each other.
+In this case, the odd pairing of country and funk make up the song.
+Mike Simpson, one of the Dust Brothers, recalled the song was heavily influenced by a group that did the same thing, not-so-cleverly called Country Funk.
+Simpson described Country Funk as having "that funk element with a really good backbeat, and then country guitars, and country melodies."
+The band was more than inspiration though, as the main bouncy guitar riff of "Sissyneck" is a sample (or more likely, replayed) from Country Funk's "Apart Of Me."

-Beck's persona of a bad-ass cowboy is funny in itself, but he makes it even better by having the character be a phony.
+The lyrics fit the combination of funk and country, as Beck steps into a character of a bad-ass cowboy.
+This is funny in itself, but he makes it even better by having the character be more or less a phony.
 The verses are all manly, tough guy braggin': "I got a beard that would disappear if I'm dressed in leather," "I don't need no wheels / I don't need no gasoline," "Don't talk to me if you're looking for somebody to cry on."
-Beck's character immediately negates a lot of these claims though with the chorus, admitting he's got a "rhinestone life"?rhinestones being flashy, but cheap knock-offs of diamonds.
+The character immediately negates a lot of these boasts with the chorus, admitting he's got a "rhinestone life"--rhinestones being flashy, but cheap knock-offs of diamonds.
 You can't take this guy seriously with his three-dollar bills and stolen wife.
 Having everybody know your name at the recreation center is not nearly as impressive as he thinks it is.
 To that end, Beck memorably explained the vibe of the song: "It's the morning after a full night of line dancing and cocaine.
 It's the achey-breaky heart after the triple bypass.
 It's a get-together at the recreation center Ping-Pong tournament."

 As Beck explains before singing the song on February 10 1997, "This is a song about not being afraid to be whack."